Every November, the Microsoft Deferred Compensation Plan (DCP) opens for enrollment and salary deferral elections for the upcoming year.

-- “At Termination”: Funds begin being paid out when you leave Microsoft
+- “At Termination”: Funds begin being paid out when you leave Microsoft.

 A Special Planning Opportunity for Microsoft DCP Distributions

-This can be an attractive option for employees many years from retirement.
-Instead of deferring until retirement and then spreading the payouts over 15 years, rolling distributions by five years allows these employees to manage the credit risk and concentration risk that can build up via many years of deferrals into a DCP.
+This can be an attractive option for employees who are many years from retirement.
+Instead of deferring until retirement and spreading the payouts over 15 years, rolling distributions by five years allows these employees to manage the credit risk and concentration risk that can build up via many years of deferrals into a DCP.

-Other Special Cases are made in the case of Death or Disability: In this case, the funds will be paid out to your beneficiaries in a lump sum within one month for deferrals made prior to 2014 or within six months for deferrals made after 2014.
+Other Special Cases are made in the case of Death or Disability.
+In this case, the funds will be paid out to your beneficiaries in a lump sum within one month for deferrals made prior to 2014 or within six months for deferrals made after 2014.